chuckha/N-back/README.md

 ### Example:

-The first board, the light is on the top right.
+First, the light is on the top right.
 Then the light goes to the bottom left corner.
-The light the flashes to the top right and since it was there two turns ago, you push the button!
+Then the light goes back to the top right and since it was there two turns ago, you push the button and get a point!
+Nice!

     x x o      x x x      x x o  <-- Push the button! x x x  ->  x x x  ->  x x x